 I became unhappy at one particular union’s antics, a union resolutely against Scotland’s constitutional rights.
 Is it fair a union in the modern world employs neo-fascist tactics and language?
 Is it only unthinking, not realising the comparisons?
 Unions represent workers, charged with redistributing wealth.
 They are not government politicians, though some individuals leading them may seek that role one day.

 When we look at the USA, for example, the undermining of union influence has been an on-going strategy of the right-wing for over thirty years.
 Republicans want union power stamped out.
 Democrats think some people power is unwanted, allowing Republicans to appropriate democratic territory.
 In that they aide Republicans.
 One governor actually boasted his state would be free of unions within a few years.
 What happens in the USA soon happens in the United Kingdom.
 The USA is a warning to the UK.

-Surely organising a costly strike and rally against a council wholly in sympathy with the union’s membership is massive hypocrisy and a contradiction?
-The only conclusion is, there exist union representatives consciously or unconsciously intent on removing the very political party voted to govern by the very people the union exhorts to strike.
+Surely organising a costly strike and rally against a council wholly in sympathy with the union’s membership is massive contradiction?
+The only conclusion is, there exist union representatives consciously intent on removing the very political party voted to govern by the very people the union exhorts to strike.
 This is the madness of us and them.

 Fascism permeates everything.
 Smearing an individual is one tactic.
 The individual targeted is named an alternative Scottish nationalist, an “alt-nat”, meaning he is not sticking to the party line.
 What is that if not another version of us and them?

 Over the gates into the Nazi extermination camps of Auschwitz and of Buchenwald are written the words: ARBEIT MACHT FREI – work shall make you free.

 ‘They’ can be cured by hard work and the fear of destitution.